sbweins/l3-v2-build-podcast-generator/readme.md

 ## Project Scope
 This is a prototype development project aimed at feasibility and potential of AI-enhanced podcast creation technology used in a real-world application.
 It is broken into 3 tiers of complexity which are outlined in the [tier.md](tier.md) file.
 Tier 1 is the minimum viable product and the other tiers are optional and will be used to showcase your ability to work with more complex technologies.

+## Don't Panic!
+This looks like a lot!
+Don't worry, let's break it down into manageable chunks.
+Take a look at the [Session Breakdown](session.md) file for a breakdown of the project and how you could potentially plan to use your time to complete the project.
+Also take a look at [Example Prompts](example-prompts.md) to understand how to use prompts to help you learn concepts and implement your project.

+## Why am I Doing This?
+Take a look at the [Learnings and Takeaways](learnings.md) file to understand what you will gain by working on this project.
+Your goal is to learn, learn, learn more than to complete the project.
+You will be asked regularly as a professional to learn new concepts and technologies.
+This is your opportunity to practice.

 ## Core Features Required
 - Audio file upload functionality
 - Transcript paste/input capability